Aleph-Alpha/pharia-kernel-sdk-py/README.md

     return Output(response=response.message.content)
 ```

 That's it.
-The Kernel will inject the `Csi` interface and will deserialize the input from the HTTP request.
+The Engine will inject the `Csi` interface and will deserialize the input from the HTTP request.

 ## Streaming Agent

-This example assumes that the Kernel is configured with MCP servers that provide the `search` and `fetch` tools.
+This example assumes that the Engine is configured with MCP servers that provide the `search` and `fetch` tools.

 ```python
 from pydantic import BaseModel